In addition to the frequently asked questions outlined below, several departments have compiled their own:

 What resources are available to support my graduate research?

-The opening of research labs is a high priority for us, and safe resumption of research activities is under constant review.
-As we plan our return to normal activities, the specifics will vary depending on the type of research activities, equipment, and whether fieldwork is involved.
+The specifics of research activities will vary depending on the type of research activities, equipment, and whether fieldwork is involved.
 Here are some of many resources you can contact for more information:

 - Your graduate program director or department.